ThangLeQuoc/vietnamese-provinces-database/dataset-generation-scripts/README.md

 ```shell
 go run main.go
 ```
-And check the result in the `output` folder
+And check the result in the `output` folder.
+The final result is three SQL patches will be generated for three type of databases (due to their difference in syntax).

----
-😸 WIP by @thanglequoc

-🚧 Still under heavy construction....